Best Place in Canada to See Northern Lights

 Churchill, Manitoba, is one of the best places in Canada to see the Northern Lights.
 These phosphorescent green, yellow and pink lights sometimes appear in northern skies at night.
-For centuries, travellers have been entranced by this phenomenon.
+For centuries, travellers have been entranced by the phenomena of the aurora borealis.
 There are several places in Canada where you can see the Northern Lights, and winter, November to March, offers the best viewing.

-The team of local experts at one of our other Canadian travel sites — Northern Lights Canada — can help plan your Aurora Borealis vacation.
+The team of local tracel experts at one of our other Canadian travel sites — Northern Lights Canada — can help plan your aurora borealis vacation.
 Travel to Manitoba, the Yukon, or the Canadian Rockies for this once-in-a-lifetime experience.
 Spend the daylight hours doing exciting winter activities, like dogsledding or snowshoeing.
 In the evening, head to remote locations for guided lights viewing.
 All our Canadian Northern Lights tour packages are customizable to your interests.
 We take care of your hotels, transportation, and activities.

 Northern Lights of Churchill